kartojal/testcafe-nuxt-selectors/README.md

-# testcafe-vue-selectors
+# testcafe-nuxt-selectors

-This plugin provides selector extensions that make it easier to test Vue components with [TestCafe](https://github.com/DevExpress/testcafe).
+This plugin provides selector extensions that make it easier to test Vue components in a Nuxt application with [TestCafe](https://github.com/DevExpress/testcafe).
 These extensions allow you to test Vue component state and result markup together.

 ## Install

-`$ npm install testcafe-vue-selectors`
+`$ npm install testcafe-nuxt-selectors`

 ## Usage